QAndot/args/README.md

 	Unary argument "--unary1" has been defined 3 times.
 	No corresponding value for keyword argument "-key1".

-Although "--foo" is specified on the command-line, args.hasUnaryArg("--foo") still returns false because the argument handling object was not configured to respond to "--foo".
+Please note that although "--foo" is specified on the command-line, args.hasUnaryArg("--foo") still returns false because the argument handling object was not configured to respond to "--foo".

 Other Options
 -------------